 - It may still be early, but keep abreast of any developments concerning Social Security.
 As you age, keep an idea in your mind of how much of an income you’d be entitled to, considering your lifetime contributions and different ages of retirement.
 Social Security will be a fixed asset upon retirement around which all of your own investments will revolve.
 On average, Social Security retirement income amounts to about 40 percent of your pre-retirement earnings.
 Go to www.ssa.gov for an estimate when it starts to become applicable.

 Finally, once you have that retirement target in mind, and you understand how critical it is even at your tender age, keep exploiting your earning potential to give yourself the most prosperous retirement you possibly can.
 Don’t let the number of years between now and then deter you from providing the most comfortable and secure last several decades of life for you and your spouse.
 The calendar won’t slow down, and neither should your efforts to think ahead.

-For more information on investing and preparing for retirement, talk with ALEC Investment Advisors.
+For more information on investing and preparing for retirement, talk with ALEC Wealth Management.
 They can help you determine where you stand financially now, where you want to be in the future, and ways you can get there.